samuelbortolin/NLU-unitn-course/first_assignment/REPORT.md

 ## Training Transition-Based Dependency Parser (Optional & Advanced)

-### Modify NLTK Transition parser ' s Configuration class to use better features.
+### Modify NLTK Transition parser ' s Configuration class to use better features

 I created a `MyConfiguration` class extending the original `Configuration` class and I modified the `extract_features` method.
 The token is a dictionary like this: